About the Office of the Ohio Consumers' Counsel

 OCC’s staff is organized into four departments working together to achieve our mission and vision.
 This includes:

-OCC’s website (www.occ.ohio.gov) is an interactive and user-friendly resource for residential utility consumer information.
-Consumers can view OCC’s free educational publications and find updated information about key cases at the PUCO that could impact utility rates or service quality.
+OCC’s website (www.occ.ohio.gov) is a user-friendly resource for residential utility consumer information.
+Consumers can view OCC’s free educational publications and find updated information about legislation and key cases at the PUCO that could impact utility rates or service quality.

 OCC provides a variety of free publications, online or available by request, to inform residential utility consumers about ongoing utility issues and legislative initiatives.
-Among others, these include:
+Among these and others include:

 - Choosing an energy supplier;